KanzaFatima/post-install-config/README.md

-Agent is the person who solve the ticket.
+Agent is the person solve the ticket.

-Admin Panel -> Agents -> Add New
+Admin Panel -> Agents -> Add new

-You can add anyone to the agent list by creating their user’s name, email, and password.
-In this case I added jane doe and john does as agents.
+you can add anyone to the agent list by creating their usernames, emails, and passwords.
+In this case I added Jane Doe and John Doe as agents

 Jane Doe
 Access> Set to System Administrators>Set role to supreme admin>check permission>check teams and to level II support and create